unsol/design/spec.md

 #### `EEI.codeCopy_ : Int`

--   `getCodeSize` and `getExternalCodeSize` can be implemented in terms of this operator.
+-   `getCodeSize` and `getExternalCodeSize` can be implemented in terms of this method.
 -   This implements what is traditionally `externalCodeCopy`, but traditional `codeCopy` can be implemented in terms of this as well.

 Get the code of the given account `ACCT`.